-The Accessibility Office makes every effort to assist students with disabilities in order to provide the opportunity for a successful college experience.
+The ASC makes every effort to assist students with disabilities in order to provide the opportunity for a successful college experience.

-There is more to being a WVNCC student than going to class and the Academic Support Center Office of Accessibility wants to assure equal opportunity to students who choose to attend campus events and participate in the campus community.
-The Accessibility Counselor works with students and appropriate campus staff/departments to ensure that students with disabilities have access to all non-academic student programs and activities.
+There is more to being a WVNCC student than going to class and the Academic Support Center wants to assure equal opportunity to students who choose to attend campus events and participate in the campus community.
+The ASC works with students and appropriate campus staff/departments to ensure that students with disabilities have access to all non-academic student programs and activities.
 Non-academic accommodations may be requested related to programs, services, jobs, activities, or facilities to ensure equitable opportunity to engage in the campus environment and with the campus community.

-Accommodation requests for participation in any non-academic, school related activity, program or service should be made through the Accessibility Office in the same manner that academic accommodation requests are made.
+Accommodation requests for participation in any non-academic, school-related activity, program or service should be made through the ASC in the same manner that academic accommodation requests are made.
 Students are responsible for making requests that require time to plan for or implement in advance.

 If you are facing the challenge of a physical or cognitive disability--along with the pressures of academic life--you may need some assistance.

 Statement of Accessibility

 WVNCC makes every effort to provide accessible facilities and programs for individual disabilities.

 In implementing its equal opportunity policy regarding non-discrimination, it is the policy of WVNCC not to discriminate in its programs of education, employment, purchasing of goods and services, and all other activities.
 The college does not discriminate on the basis of sex, race, color, religion, sexual orientation, national origin, handicap/disability or veteran status.

 To be eligible for accommodations, students must register with the Accessibility Office and are asked to provide documentation of the disability.